 Always Deliver Relevant Data

 Random images in your email don’t add much value to it if any.
 Some customers might even scoff at the idea of using a completely unrelated image in your mailer just to make it look pretty.
 This is why curation is important.
 You must select your creative assets with extreme care and ensure that they are relevant to the user and likely to pique their interest.
 You may look into consumer patterns and sentiment analysis if it helps to understand what kind of pictures might make the best picks.
-You may use seasonal themes, keywords, and hashtags because they have proven helpful in the past.
+You may use seasonal themes, keywords, and effective but popular hashtags because they have proven helpful in the past.
 It is also a great idea to use filters like Rising, Valencia, and X-Pro II because they appeal the most to users as per statistics.

 Conclusion: Aim at Overcoming Roadblocks and Serving What Users Are Looking For